LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/DialogflowVersion2.md

 Figure 1.1 Showing the configuration that needed to be filled

-The following DialogflowV2 information should be provided to LivePerson:
+The following Dialogflow V2 information should be provided to LivePerson:

 <table>